Love Holy Trinity Blessed Mission

-Love Holy Trinity Blessed Mission (LHTBM) is a Chicago, Illinois based organization.
+Love Holy Trinity Blessed Mission (LHTBM) is an American organization based in Chicago, Illinois.
 It represents itself as a Roman Catholic mission.
 The group is active in Iowa, Illinois, and Wisconsin.
 The organization was founded in Chicago, and is currently led by Kyo McDonald and Father Len Kruzel, a former priest of the Archdiocese of Chicago.
 LHTBM began as a series of prayer meetings and Bible study groups in 1992.
 McDonald and Kruzel oversaw the expansion of the group into Iowa, Illinois, and Wisconsin.